Spectral invariants over the integers: Proofs

 \end{remark}

 \begin{proof}[Proof of Theorem \ref{main CPn}] We define a map

 as follows:

-In the above definition \ref{def of mu}, we are using {\specinv}s coming from Floer homology over ground fields of different characteristics, thus we are unable to compare them directly.
+The definition \eqref{def of mu} of the function $\mu$ uses {\specinv}s coming from Floer homology over ground fields of different characteristics, and thus we are unable to compare them directly.
 In order to overcome this issue, we prove the following result.

 \begin{prop} Let $R$ and $R'$ be rings.
 Let $j\colon QH(M;R) \to QH(M;R') $ be the map induced by a homomorphism $j: R \xrightarrow[]{} R'.$

 Then, we have

 for every {\hamil} $H$ and $a \in QH(M;R)$. \end{prop}